GoodbyeKittyy/Order-Creation-to-Delivery-KPI-Simulation/README.md

 ## Solution Explained

 In this FlexSim model, I used a date-time source (Source - Orders) to generate demand for each SCs (queues).
-Afterwards, I  data from each milestone such as how long it takes a particularly processor to reach the respective SC.
+Afterwards, it collects data from each milestone such as how long it takes a particularly processor to reach the respective SC.

-For example, if a particular item is unavailable then an item is created in Queue5 and sent to respective SC, the model will track time from order creation (demand generated in Source - Orders) to order delivery (reach at SC).
+For example, if a particular item is unavailable then an item is created in "Queue5" and sent to respective SC, the model will then track time from order creation (demand generated in Source - Orders) to order delivery (reach at SC).
 It does not track the total time in the system because the part may have already existed before the demand was generated.
 I did this also because the processing times vary via distributions.
 The dashboard illustrates how I was able to do this for all compiled SC to track order to delivery time.
 </br></br>

 ## 3D Animation